vanilla-reforged/vmangos-docker/README.md

 ### Installation

-Install the dependencies with the script:
+Install the dependencies, configure and enable a ufw setup that works with docker and limit docker logs with the script:
 ```sh
 ./00-setup-dependencies.sh
 ```